Kirsten Moore-Towers

 Kirsten Leigh Moore-Towers (born July 1, 1992) is a Canadian retired competitive pair skater who competed internationally at the senior level for thirteen seasons from 2009 to 2022.
 She first achieved distinction partnered with Dylan Moscovitch, winning the 2011 Canadian national title.
 The two won silver at the 2013 Four Continents Championships, as well as seven medals on the ISU Grand Prix, qualifying to three Grand Prix Finals and finishing fourth at two consecutive World Championships.
 As part of the Canadian team at the 2014 Winter Olympics, Moore-Towers/Moscovitch won an Olympic silver medal in the figure skating team event.

 After the end of her partnership with Moscovitch, Moore-Towers formed a new partnership with Michael Marinaro.
 Together they were three-time Canadian national champions (2019–20, 2022).
 Competing internationally, they were two-time Four Continents medalists (silver in 2019, bronze in 2020), and won medals on both the Grand Prix and Challenger series, including gold at the 2019 Nebelhorn Trophy and 2017 U.S. International Classic.
 The two represented Canada at the 2018 and 2022 Winter Olympics.

 Personal life

 Kirsten Moore-Towers was born on July 1, 1992, in St. Catharines, Ontario, Canada.
 She is the daughter of a steel company employee and a Finance Manager and has a sister, Katie, who is eight years younger.
-Moore-Towers is an advocate for eating disorders prevention and recovery in sport and has spoken publicly about her experiences in this area.
+Moore-Towers is an advocate for eating disorders prevention and recovery in sport and has spoken publicly about her experiences in these fields.